Updated: Jul 20, 2022

-Considering that the scheme undoubtedly gives the advantage of readily available funding for both participants of the scheme and the Organisations willing to provide services, an important question that arises here is – are we completely forfeiting the volunteering model for front-line service delivery with an assumption that it is less likely to fit in this new model or that it is not required anymore.
+Considering that the scheme undoubtedly gives the advantage of readily available funding for both participants of the scheme and the Organisations willing to provide services, an important question that arises here is – are we completely forfeiting the volunteering model for front-line service delivery with an assumption that it is less likely to fit in this new model or is it not required anymore.

 As most of us who volunteered in the sector, we are aware o the engagement and the connection the volunteering model brings to the culture of services in disability and aged care sectors.
 Undeniably, we may still be volunteering to much extent at different levels, however, is it not true - that we are more focused on the business models?

-Some question to think -
+Some questions to think about -

 Are the Organisations still keen to deliver services for people with Disability in conjunction with volunteers?